 South Dakota offers unique benefits for Service members, Veterans, and their families, including a property tax exemption for Veterans and their Surviving spouses, compensation for state active duty, education assistance, license plates, hunting and fishing benefits, and free or reduced fees at South Dakota State Parks.
 Eligibility for some benefits may depend on residency, military component, and Veteran disability status.
 The following are benefits for the state of South Dakota.

 South Dakota Veteran Financial Benefits

-- South Dakota Property Tax Exemption for Paraplegic Veterans and Their Surviving Spouse: Exempts the property from all property taxes.
-Property is the house, garage and the lot upon which it sits or one acre, whichever is less.
+- South Dakota Property Tax Exemption for Paraplegic Veterans and Their Surviving Spouse: South Dakota offers a full property tax exemption to eligible paraplegic Veterans and their survivors.
+This exemption applies to the house, garage, and the lot up to one acre.

 - Statewide: 4.5%